 Which Transitions® Lenses Are Best for My Sport?

 To quickly recap, the Signature® and Drivewear® are best for daily use, the XTRActive® is best for most athletes, and the Vantage™ is best for water-related activities.
 When in doubt, ask us!
 Our friendly opticians are standing by — 7 days a week!

 Which Eyeglass Frames Support Transitions Lenses?

 SportRx Insider Tip: Add an anti-reflective coating!
 This will make the lens look even clearer at night and indoors because it blocks out reflections from the lenses themselves and thus lets more light enter your eyes.
-This is especially handy with the XTRActive and Vantage lenses.
+An AR coating is especially handy with the XTRActive® and Vantage™ lenses.

 Yes!
 It's never too early to start protecting your eyes from the sun.
 In fact, it's even more important for children to have proper visual sun protection than adults.
 As their crystalline lens (the structure behind the iris that focuses light onto your retina) is still developing, they require more caution when exposed to harsh UV rays.
 Need help picking a frame?
 Check out our lists of the best kids' prescription glasses and best kids' polarized sunglasses, which are available with photochromic lenses.
 You can also read more on the importance of eye exams for children here.